31 Perennial Flowers For Shaded Gardens With Limited Sun

 Another shady perennial, monkshood grows well in colder climates and enjoys partial shade.

-Monkshood grows well in zones 3 through 7.
-With its purple blooms and impressive five to six feet height, Monkshood is a good choice for your garden if you want a tall plant that provides late-season color.
-Since this is a tall plant, you may need to stake it up once it reaches a certain height.
+Monkshood grows well in zones 3 through 8.
+With its purple blooms and medium two to four foot height, it’s a good choice for your garden if you want a tall plant that provides late-season color.
+Some plantings may need stakes when they reach a certain height.

-This perennial is another shade-loving plant can grow in full sun and moist, well-drained soil.
-Monkshood possesses uniquely-shaped blooms that look somewhat like a monk’s hood.
-This plant is not prone to any pests or diseases.
+This perennial is another shade-lover that can grow in full sun and moist, well-drained soil.
+Monkshood possesses uniquely-shaped blooms that give the plant its name.
+It is not prone to any pests or diseases.

 Primrose

-Primrose can grow to anywhere between six and 20 inches, and it can have blooms that are red, orange, yellow, blue, purple, and white.
-Though this plant can grow as a perennial, in certain zones this plant is grown as an annual since it does not handle warm weather well.
-In general, it can grow in zones 3 through 8.
+Primrose reaches anywhere between six and 20 inches, and has blooms that are red, orange, yellow, blue, purple, or white (or a combination of these).
+In many zones this plant is grown as an annual since it does not appreciate warm weather.
+In general, it thrives in cooler parts of zones 3 through 8.

 Siberian Bugloss